TechWorksHub/best-practice-guide/source/the-five-questions.rst

 Should I use AI/ML?
 -------------------

-Developing an AI application can be challenging, particularly in the areas of data collection, testing, and validation.
-As noted earlier, many applications of AI have unique requirements that present their own problems.
-To address this, the first step in this guide is to answer the key question: should I use AI to solve my problem?
-We break this problem down into two parts:
+Developing an AI application offers challenges in several areas not present in typical software engineering projects, for example the areas of data collection, management, testing, and validation.
+While there are areas in which the technology is beneficial it is important to evaluate the repsective costs and benefits of AI and Machine Learning for the proposed task.
+To address this, the first step in this guide is to provide a high level feasibility check of the key question: should I use AI for my project?
+We break this question down into three tasks:

 * What is the engineering case for using AI to solve the problem, over other approaches?